Branimir, Duke of Croatia: Rise to power

-After 880, Branimir did not succumb to pressure of recognizing soveregnity of Charolingian Emperor Charles the Fat, even after the emperor made years long alliance with Venetians against Croatia.
-In Branimir's time, Venetians had to pay taxes to Croatia and to the Narentines for their ships traveling along the eastern Adriatic coast, while the Dalmatian cities under Byzantium paid 710 ducats of tribute to the Croatian ruler.
+After 880, Branimir did not succumb to the pressure of the Carolingian Emperor Charles the Fat to recognize his sovereignty, even after the emperor entered into an alliance with the Republic of Venice against Croatia.
+In Branimir's time, Venetians had to pay taxes to Croatia and to the Narentines for the right to travel by ship along the eastern Adriatic coast, while the Dalmatian cities under Byzantium protection paid 710 ducats of tribute to the Croatian ruler.

-Throughout his reign, Duke Branimir worked on increasing his independence.
-According to the map of his contemporary, Saxon King Alfred the Great (871–899), the territory of "Dalmatia" was between the Adriatic Sea, Danube, "desolate lands", Bulgars and Achaia.
+Throughout his reign, Duke Branimir worked on increasing the duchy's independence.
+According to the map of his contemporary, Anglo-Saxon king Alfred the Great (871–899), the territory of "Dalmatia" was between the Adriatic Sea, Danube, "desolate lands", Bulgars and Achaia.
 Branimir reigned until around 892.
 He was succeeded by Trpimir I's third son, Muncimir.

 Religious policy

-At the time pope's commitment with Branimir is obvious intention to connect Croatian Church with the Holy See and Diocese of Rome, but also affirm old organization in the provice of Dalmatia in which ancient Salona (then Split) was the metropolitan centre of Dalmatia.
+At the time pope's commitment with Branimir is obvious intention to connect Croatian Church with the Holy See and Diocese of Rome, but also affirm old organization in the province of Dalmatia in which ancient Salona (then Split) was the metropolitan centre of Dalmatia.
 In 880-882, Duke Branimir via Theodosius, the bishop of the Diocese of Nona (episcopus Croatorum) which was formed on initiation of Patriarchate of Aquileia, wrote to Pope John VIII affirming commitment to the Roman Papacy, and recognized the supreme ecclesiastical authority of the bishop of Rome.

 However, the situation complicated until 887 during the time of pope Stephen V (information is found in few letters and preserved in Decretum Ivonis and Decretum Gratiani Collectio Britannica).
 The previous archbishop of Split, Marin, died and Theodosius was promoted to the position by Aquileian patriarch Walpert in 886, but did not abolish Diocese in Nin as wanted by the Holy See, however, eventually in 887–888 was confirmed as the archbishop of Split (with a pallium).
 Later after his death, Diocese of Nona once again will be temporary separated from the Archdiocese of Split.

-Under the influence of Methodus' baptising missions in 882 who made a stop in Croatia on his way from Moravia to Constantinople, Branimir possibly also endorsed parallel usage of Latin and Slavic in liturgy.
+Under the influence of Methodius' baptising missions in 882 who made a stop in Croatia on his way from Moravia to Constantinople, Branimir possibly also endorsed parallel usage of Latin and Slavic in liturgy.

 In 18th century Mensa episcopalis - Donationales from the archive of Archdiocese of Split is preserved a copy of the Hungarian-Croatian king Gejza charter (dated 1158, but probably a 13-14th century falsificate) in which are confirmed donation of village Srinjine in Mosor to Archdiocese of Split by "Branimir dux Chroatorum" (original probably was dated between 879–886).
 The information is also related to Thomas the Archdeacon's Historia Salonitana (13th century) account about archbishop Marin and Branimir duke of "Sclavonia".

 He also undertook a pilgrimage to Cividale.
 His name is found in the Evangelistary of Cividale together with the name of his wife Mariosa (Branimero comiti, Mariosa cometissa; Maruša or Marija).